 Sending multiple types of events

-Algolia encourages you to send as many different click and conversion events as reflect meaningful user behavior.
+You should send as many different click and conversion events as required to reflect meaningful user behavior.
 For example, you could send conversion events when a product is added to a wish list and when the product is bought.

-When first sending events, you should validate that Algolia is receiving the events as you expect.
-The guide on validating events outline the tools and methods you can use.
+When first sending events, you should validate that Algolia receives the events you expect.
+The validating events guide outlines the tools and methods you can use.